KvGeijer/My-Webpage/content/blog/multiqueue-introduction/index.md

 # Basic MultiQueue Algorithm

 The MultiQueue was first introduced in the paper [MultiQueues: Simple Relaxed Concurrent Priority Queues](https://dl.acm.org/doi/10.1145/2755573.2755616) from 2015 by H. Rihani, P. Sanders and R. Dementiev.
-Its basic idea is to approximate the behavior of a priority queue by splitting it up into several _partial_ priority queues.
+Its basic idea is to approximate the behavior of a priority queue by splitting it into several _partial_ priority queues.
 Then, a load balancing scheme is used to try to select a good queue for each _insert_ or _deleteMax_.

 ![Basic MultiQueue](./multiqueues-basic.svg)

-As seen in the figure, each partial priority queue (PQ) is guarded by a lock for performing the _insert_ and _deleteMax_ operations.
+As seen in the figure, each partial priority queue (PQ) is protected by a lock, which is required for performing the _insert_ and _deleteMax_ operations.
 However, it also exposes the priority of its highest priority element (Top) that can be read without the lock, but only written when holding the lock.

-Insert operations are kept very simple by just inserting into one of the partial PQ at random.
+Insert operations are kept very simple by just inserting into one of the partial PQs at random.

 The key factor is in the _deleteMax_ operation.
-Here the thread first selects two partial PQ at random, peeking at both of their top priorities.
+Here the thread first selects two partial PQs at random, peeking at both of their top priorities.

 ![Basic MultiQueue Example peek](./multiqueues-Basic-Example.svg)